klaudiosinani/doublie/readme.md

 ## Description

-Progressive implementation of the circular and linear doubly linked list data structures in ES6.
+Progressive implementation of the circular and linear doubly linked list data structures in ES6 with TypeScript support.

 Come over to [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.